pkg-size/action/README.md

   <summary><strong>Set a custom command to build</strong></summary>
   <br>

 The default behavior detects whether `npm run build` exists.
-If not, it assumes your repo doesn't have a build step and won't even install dependencies.
+If not, it assumes your repo doesn't have a build step and won't try to install dependencies.

 If your repo has a different build script, specify one with `build-command`.
 Disable building by passing in `false`.